 - Submit your own work, sit your own tests, and do your own examinations.

-- Acknowledge other people’s work that you have used in your assessments and other tasks.
+- Acknowledge others’ work that you have used in your assessments and other tasks.

-- Carefully follow instructions for all assessment tasks.
+- Follow instructions, guidelines and rules for all assessment tasks.

 - Provide accurate and truthful documentation to the University.